Barrier-Free Arts SC Grants

 Purpose

-To provide the knowledge, support, and resources needed to empower arts organizations to prioritize accessibility for constituents and artists with disabilities.
+To empower arts organizations to prioritize accessibility for constituents and artists with disabilities.

 Who's Eligible

-Current SCAC General Operating Support (GOS) grantees who own their facilities or have express permission to alter their rented facilities.
+Current SCAC operating support grantees who own or can alter their rented facilities.

 Funding